 (See also the American Gastroenterological Association's technical review and medical position statement on irritable bowel syndrome.)

-Irritable bowel syndrome (IBS) is characterized by abdominal discomfort or pain that is accompanied by at least two of the following: relief by defecation, change in frequency of stool, or change in consistency of stool.
+Irritable bowel syndrome (IBS) is characterized by recurrent abdominal discomfort or pain that is accompanied by at least two of the following: relief by defecation, change in frequency of stool, or change in consistency of stool.
 The cause is unknown, and the pathophysiology is incompletely understood.
 Diagnosis is clinical.
 Treatment is symptomatic, consisting of dietary management and drugs, including anticholinergics and agents active at serotonin receptors.

 The cause of IBS is unknown.
 No anatomic cause can be found on laboratory tests, x-rays, and biopsies.
 Emotional factors, diet, drugs, or hormones may precipitate or aggravate GI symptoms.
 Historically, the disorder was often considered as purely psychosomatic.
 Although psychosocial factors are involved, IBS is better understood as a combination of psychosocial and physiologic factors.